juanzdev/jekyll-now/_posts/2018-07-08-Machine-Learning-Tokyo-Meetup.md

 ![IMG_1532.JPG](../images/IMG_1532.JPG)

-This talk was amazing, Adam explained who he managed to solve the problem of detecting whether or not a hand signature is faked or legit, this problem imposes a lot of problems with the data, usually if you are a bank you have so much data about your users but in this case, you only have 1 or 2 samples per person signature!, so the problem is very unbalanced this requires a different architecture and you cant use big popular datasets like IMAGENET for transfer learning because they dont work so well for black and white images.
+This talk was amazing, Adam explained who he managed to solve the problem of detecting whether or not a hand signature is faked or legit, this problem imposes a lot of problems with the data, usually if you are a bank you have so much data about your users but in this case, you only have 1 or 2 samples per person signature!, so the problem is very unbalanced this requires a different architecture and you cant use big popular datasets like IMAGENET for transfer learning because they don't work so well for black and white images.